jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 "There was neither time nor desire to consider moral or ethical issues.
 Every man was controlled by one thought only: to keep himself alive for the family waiting for him at home, and to save his friends.
 With no hesitation, therefore, he would arrange for another prisoner, another “number,” to take his place in the transport."

+---

+"The prisoner who had lost faith in the future—his future—was doomed.
+With his loss of belief in the future, he also lost his spiritual hold; he let himself decline and became subject to mental and physical decay."

+---

+"Those who know how close the connection is between the state of mind of a man—his courage and hope, or lack of them—and the state of immunity of his body will understand that the sudden loss of hope and courage can have a deadly effect."

+---

+"The death rate in the week between Christmas, 1944, and New Year’s, 1945, increased in camp beyond all previous experience.
+In his opinion, the explanation for this increase did not lie in the harder working conditions or the deterioration of our food supplies or a change of weather or new epidemics.
+It was simply that the majority of the prisoners had lived in the naïve hope that they would be home again by Christmas.
+As the time drew near and there was no encouraging news, the prisoners lost courage and disappointment overcame them.
+This had a dangerous influence on their powers of resistance and a great number of them died."

 ## The power of love

 "The truth—that love is the ultimate and the highest goal to which man can aspire.
 Then I grasped the meaning of the greatest secret that human poetry and human thought and belief have to impart: The salvation of man is through love and in love.
 I understood how a man who has nothing left in this world still may know bliss, be it only for a brief moment, in the contemplation of his beloved."